What dangers does modernization pose against homeliness

 As for you, even contracts the size of Texas are not enough.
 And don't even get me started on the rest of your social skills.
 When was the last time you physically spoke to each other?

 One of the significant challenges that modernization poses against your home bonding is the modern friendship model it has created.
-One that will make your life difficult in terms of bringing your family members together profoundly and humanly, even while within the same four walls.
+One that will make your life difficult in terms of bringing your family members together profoundly and humanly, even within the same four walls.

-Read this fantastic article - 'The Myths and Reality of modern friendship.'
+Read this fantastic article - 'The Myths and Reality of Modern Friendship.' - for more information on the subject.

-Friendship model has changed a lot
+The friendship model has changed a lot

 Get physically close to people!